Thursday, April 28, 2016

 One of the pairs of komainu were unusual, one standing upright, and the other, pictured here, doing a "handstand".
 These types can often be seen in a small ceramic form on shrine or temple roofs.

-There was no signboard at the shrine so I have no idea about its history or secondary shrines in the grounds, but in one small shrine I did find this worn, wooden figure, though I dont know who it represents.
+There was no signboard at the shrine so I have no idea about its history or secondary shrines in the grounds, but in one small shrine I did find a worn, wooden figure, though I dont know who it represents.

 Sunday, April 24, 2016